-Kate Zernike has been a reporter for The New York Times since 2000.
-She was a member of the team that won the 2002 Pulitzer Prize for Explanatory Reporting for stories about al-Qaeda before and after the 9/11 terror attacks.
-She was previously a reporter for The Boston Globe, where she broke the story of MIT's admission that it had discriminated against women on its faculty, on which The Exceptions is based.
-The daughter and granddaughter of scientists, she is a graduate of Trinity College at the University of Toronto and the Graduate School of Journalism at Columbia University.
+Kate Zernike has been a reporter for the New York Times since 2000, where she has covered education, politics, health care, sports and styles.
+She was a member of the team that won the 2002 Pulitzer Prize for Explanatory Reporting for stories about Al Qaeda before and after the 9/11 terror attacks.
+Kate was previously a reporter for the Boston Globe, where she broke the story of MIT's admission that it had discriminated against women on its faculty on which this book is based.
+She is a graduate of Trinity College at the University of Toronto and the Graduate School of Journalism at Columbia University.
 She lives in New Jersey with her husband and sons.